Welcome to Daphne High SchoolSummer School and Summer Credit Opportunities

 - Students must attend summer school each day until the course is completed.

 - Students who miss a day of summer school will earn ½ day of absence.
 Students who miss more than one day (two half days) will be withdrawn and tuition will not be refunded, when applicable.
-Tuition will not be refunded after the first class meets, when applicable.
+Tuition will not be refunded after the first class meets.

-- A suspension will result in withdrawal from summer school without credit or a refund, if applicable.
+- A suspension will result in withdrawal from summer school without credit or a refund.